-Commodity Management Pillar - What to Buy
+Commodity Management Pillar: What to Buy

-The purpose of the Commodity Management Pillar within CSS is to determine "What to Buy".
-It is the technical discipline within the business that defines the items of supply required by the Ministry of Defence.
+The purpose of the Commodity Management Pillar within CSS is to determine "what to buy" in terms of piece-part items; more complex equipment procurement is managed through life by the Inventory and Equipment Management Pillar.
+It is the technical discipline within the business that defines the items of supply required by the MOD.
 Commodity Management's tasks are to:

-- Translate the MOD's requirements into product specifications - Identify off-the-shelf solutions or manage new items development to identify optimal solutions that satisfy the MOD and end users' requirements at an affordable cost of acquisition and ownership. - Maintain and provide commodity specific technical expertise to support the MOD's requirement. - Provide clear, accurate and unambiguous product specifications across all commodities so that the other 3 Pillars can plan, source and procure products and services to satisfy the MOD's requirements. - Manage engineering changes in support of item introduction, supersession and obsolescence. - Manage and investigate product defect reports and product quality - Ensure that all CSS procurement complies with the MOD's acquisition safety and environmental requirements. - Acquire, store and maintain item technical data to ensure that this information is available to end users and for use in contract relet activity.
+- Translate the MOD's requirements into product specifications - Identify off-the-shelf solutions or manage new items development to identify optimal solutions that satisfy the MOD and end users' requirements at an affordable cost of acquisition and ownership. - Maintain and provide commodity specific technical expertise to support the MOD's requirement. - Provide clear, accurate and unambiguous product specifications across all commodities so that the other 3 Pillars can plan, source and procure products and services to satisfy the MOD's requirements. - Manage engineering changes in support of item introduction, supersession and obsolescence. - Manage and investigate product defect reports and product quality issues. - Ensure that all CSS procurement complies with the MOD's acquisition safety and environmental requirements. - Acquire, store and maintain item technical data to ensure that this information is available to end users and for use in contract relet activity.

 The Commodity Management Pillar is organised into product types to support the commodities listed in Section 1 above.
 It also has a dedicated cell to manage Product Quality and Acquisition Safety Management.
 Supplier interaction with the Commodity Management Pillar will therefore occur as we undertake product and market analysis prior to contract relets and the introduction of new items/capabilities.

 The Commodity Pillar is also the area within CSS that Suppliers should approach if they have suggestions concerning the introduction of potential new products or the replacement/improvement of current items.
 Suppliers who wish to do so, should make contact via the newsupplierinfo@leidos.com mailbox.